Car Air conditioning

 To find where the leak is we have to re-gas the system .
 So,and try to find the leak with a special chemical .That we use to show us where the leak is and then repairing the fault.

 In fact, this was the case just the other day.
 A customer called into to see us with a problem with his Car Air conditioning.
 In fact, it was not working at all.
 The car was an older Volvo V40 and the customer always switched the air con off in winter.
 The car was five-year-old and so we started the process of re-gassing the system.
 So, in order that we could find out what the problem was.

 Indeed, we used our special leak detecting tool.

 Finding out the place where the gas had leaked more or less straight away.
 The problem was due to his air con system drying out.
 Breaking one of the “O” ring seals.
 This is a common thing with most cars.
 If the engines do not run then the hoses and other rubber parts will dry out and perish, because of no lubrication exactly the same as the air con system, the “PAG OIL” circulates in the system and oil all the parts when the system is running.
 The particular “O” ring was located in the high-pressure pipe part of the condenser which had to be removed and a new one fitted.
-Here at Pellon Autocentre can repair most models of cars air con systems in the Halifax area of West Yorkshire.
+Here at Pellon Autocentre can repair most models of cars air con and heater systems in the Halifax area of West Yorkshire.

 Many other things can go wrong with air con but I will cover those when and if they happen in other blogs.

 The new “O” ring was fitted and the driver drove away much happier with his nice cool Volvo.